in the Marcellus Shale.

-In our Marcellus operations, Chevron is working to capture and reuse 100 percent of the fracturing fluids and water produced with the natural gas.
+In our Marcellus operations, Chevron is working to reuse 100 percent of the brine water produced with the natural gas.
 This reduces our freshwater consumption as well as our need for water trucking, transfer and disposal.
 We also use water pipelines to lessen the need for the tanker trucks often used for water transport.

 minimizing land use

 We take into account ways we can lessen potential impacts on the land we touch during development of well sites and over the life of our operations.
 Before building a well site, we plan pads, access roads and facilities to reduce interference with wildlife, scenic views and agriculture.
 We also work with landowners to limit potential impacts on their farming and ranching activities.